scofield144/AngolaCV/README.md

 # Loneus - The Modern CV Platform for Angola

 Loneus is a comprehensive web application designed to bridge the gap between job seekers and recruiters in the Angolan job market.
-It provides a suite of powerful tools for creating professional CVs, optimizing them for Applicant Tracking Systems (ATS), and connecting with potential employers.
+It provides a suite of powerful tools for creating professional CVs, and connecting with potential employers.

 ## Key Features